-As the actions under Goal 1 are implemented and each of the outcomes is attained, family caregivers will experience greater recognition as the following social changes take place:
+As the actions under Goal 1 are implemented and each of the outcomes are attained, family caregivers will experience greater recognition as the following social changes take place:

-Society increasingly recognizes, appreciates, acknowledges, and celebrates the contributions that family caregivers make to the lives of others.

-- When caregivers seek assistance, they have trusted and easily accessible sources of reliable, appropriate, and actionable information regarding available services and supports. - More people understand and appreciate the challenges caregivers face. - Caregiver identification (including self-identification) increases. - Family caregivers feel more comfortable seeking assistance. - Family caregivers participate actively in federal, state, territorial, and tribal planning. - Family caregivers are recognized as subject matter experts on caregiving and sought out for input and guidance by decision-making authorities. - Employers recognize the roles, responsibilities, and needs of employees who are caregivers and offer flexible policies (telework, flex time, paid leave) so that they can conduct caregiving responsibilities under unexpected or emergent situations without risk of losing employment. - Family caregivers in communities that have not typically received caregiver support services have increased access to services because of improved outreach from those services. - Professionals across a wide range of fields routinely recognize family caregivers when they meet them and are prepared to refer them to services and supports that are designed to meet their needs. - Greater awareness of family caregiving and expanded outreach and education leads to measurable increases in caregivers' physical, emotional, and financial well-being. - Accurate representations of family caregivers and the people they assist are increasingly reflected in media, advertising, and the arts.
+- Society increasingly recognizes, appreciates, acknowledges, and celebrates the contributions that family caregivers make to the lives of others. - When caregivers seek assistance, they have trusted and easily accessible sources of reliable, appropriate, and actionable information regarding available services and supports. - More people understand and appreciate the challenges caregivers face. - Caregiver identification (including self-identification) increases. - Family caregivers feel more comfortable seeking assistance. - Family caregivers participate actively in federal, state, territorial, and tribal planning. - Family caregivers are recognized as subject matter experts on caregiving and sought out for input and guidance by decision-making authorities - Employers recognize the roles, responsibilities and needs of employees who are caregivers and offer flexible policies (telework, flex time, paid leave) so that they can conduct caregiving responsibilities under unexpected or emergent situations without risk of losing employment. - Family caregivers in underserved communities have increased access to services because of improved culturally competent outreach from those services. - Professionals across a wide range of fields routinely recognize family caregivers when they meet them and are prepared to refer them to culturally competent services and supports. - Greater awareness of family caregiving and expanded outreach and education leads to measurable increases in caregivers' physical, emotional, and financial well-being. - Accurate representations of family caregivers and the people they assist are increasingly reflected in media, advertising, and the arts.